 From 2016 and 2018 he worked as a junior research fellow at the Faculty of Theology, where he primarily studied intellectual history of the East Slavs in the Middle Ages.
-In 2016 he became assistant at the Faculty of Law and Business Studies, Catholic Institute (Ljubljana), in the field of philosophy, religious studies and applied ethics.
-In 2017 he became assistant at the Chair of Philosophy of the Faculty of Theology.
+In 2016 he became assistant lecturer at the Faculty of Business Studies (from 2019 Faculty of Law and Business Studies), Catholic Institute (Ljubljana), in the field of philosophy, religious studies and applied ethics.
+In 2017 he became assistant lecturer at the Chair of Philosophy of the Faculty of Theology.
 From 2018 he works as a head of scientific-research work at the Faculty of Law and Business Studies, head of the Library of the Catholic Institute, and research fellow at the Faculty of Theology.
-In 2018 he became assistant professor (docent) at the Faculty of Law and Business Studies, Catholic Institute, in the field of philosophy, religious studies and applied ethics.
-From 2019 to 2021 he is the head of the postdoctoral basic research project titled “Ruler Saints (Martyrs) on the Periphery of Medieval Europe: Kievan Rus', Norway, Dioclea” financed by the Slovenian Research Agency.
+In 2018 he became assistant professor (docent) at the Faculty of Law and Business Studies in the field of philosophy, religious studies and applied ethics.
+From 2019 he is assistant professor (docent) at the Faculty of Theology in the field of religious studies and religious anthropology.
+From 2019 to 2021 he is the head of the basic postdoctoral research project titled “Ruler Saints (Martyrs) on the Periphery of Medieval Europe: Kievan Rus', Norway, Dioclea” financed by the Slovenian Research Agency.

 , and the first Slovene edition (2019) of other most important East Slavic texts from the eleventh century, published at the Department of Slavic Studies, Faculty of Arts, University of Ljubljana.
 He is editor-in-chief of the journal Res novae